Ljubo Ćesić Rojs: Political activities

 In the early 2000s, while a member of Croatian Parliament, Ćesić gradually began distancing himself from Ivo Sanader and the new centrist course of HDZ.
 He nevertheless formally remained in the party, while keeping himself in public spotlight with a series of statements that were as colorful as they were controversial.
 One example was his public offer to George W. Bush to volunteer in the 2003 invasion of Iraq.
 One of his controversial public episodes was an altercation and alleged physical attack on a fellow parliament member Dino Debeljuh in 2001, which resulted in Ljubo Ćesić's removal from that day's parliament session.

 In the 2005 presidential election he ran as an independent candidate.
 During the campaign he claimed to be in contact with the general Ante Gotovina, at the time a fugitive wanted on war crimes charges, which prompted a police inquiry. Ćesić eventually finished 6th in the first round with 1.85% of the votes cast. Ćesić has since left HDZ and is currently a member of Only Croatia – Movement for Croatia.

 After his political career he started appearing in numerous comedy shows on Croatian television such as Robert Knjaz's Mjenjačnica, in which two or more celebrities exchange lives with each other for a brief period of time.
 In the episode where he appeared, his companion was Croatia's most famous and controversial stylist Neven Ciganović.

+In 2023, Rojs was expelled from the Croatian Generals Association following an open letter in which he, along with 11 others, questioned the Association's decision to meet with the Generals Society of BiH.